NicholasBHubbard/Yabsm/README.md

 # Post-Installation
 * Post Installation
-By default yabsm only installs the =/etc/yabsm.conf.example= example configuration file.
-You will probably want to copy this file to =/etc/yabsm.conf= and then build your custom config based off the example.
+Yabsm installs an example configuration file =/etc/yabsm.conf.example= example configuration file.
+You will want to copy this file to =/etc/yabsm.conf= and then build your custom config based off the example.

 After you are finished creating your config you will need to write the proper yabsm cronjobs to your =/etc/crontab= file.
 #+BEGIN_SRC
 # yabsm update-crontab
 #+END_SRC
+If you want to install cronjobs to a file other than =/etc/crontab= you can redirect the output of =yabsm print-crons= to some other file.

 For more information on how to create a configuration see the section below.
 # Configuration
 * Configuration
   Yabsm is configured through the =/etc/yabsm.conf= file.